Rhian Blundell: Career

 Blundell trained at the Royal Welsh College of Music & Drama.
-She made her acting debut in Nobody Girl directed by David Shillitoe Blundell was then cast as Isabel in Doctor Who: The Seventh Doctor Adventures.In 2023 Blundell was nominated for a The Stage Debut Awards for her performance in Let the Right One In.
+She made her acting debut in the film, Nobody Girl, directed by David Shillitoe.
+Blundell was then cast as Isabel in Doctor Who: The Seventh Doctor Adventures.
+In 2023, Blundell was nominated for a The Stage Debut Awards for her performance in Let the Right One In.
 Blundell landed the biggest role of her career so far when she was cast as Meredith in the fantasy horror Vampire Academy.
-Most recently Blundell has been cast as detective Chloe Highsmith in season 4 of Professor T.
+Most recently Blundell has been cast as detective Chloe Highsmith in series 4 and 5 of Professor T.

 Personal life

-In her spare time Blundell loves swimming and gardening and she calls watching movies her escape.
+In her spare time Blundell loves swimming and gardening, and she calls watching movies her escape.